namecheap/ilc/docs/routing/route_configuration_options.md

 ## Route metadata

-Metadata is used to determine whether the page should be protected.
-If yes, access to the protected page will be granted only after the user fulfills the required conditions.
+The `Metadata` field is handled by plugins, not by ILC.
+For example, ILC has the [Transition hooks](https://github.com/namecheap/ilc-plugins-sdk/tree/master/src/plugins/transitionHooks) plugin installed by default.
+This plugin determines whether the page should be protected.
+If yes, it will grant access to the protected page only after the user fulfills the required conditions.

+!!! info ""
+    ILC also supports custom plugins.
+You can learn more about them in the [ilc-plugins-sdk repository](https://github.com/namecheap/ilc-plugins-sdk)

 ### Supported options